||Harry S Truman (D)

 May 20: Senators ask for investigation of “perverts” in government.

 Senate Republican Leader Kenneth S. Wherry (R-NE) had a specific goal in mind when he revealed the day before that D.C.
 Police believes there are some 3,750 “sex perverts” working in the federal government.
-He and Sen. J. Lister Hill (D-AL) call for a full investigation.
+He and Sen. J. Lister Hill (D-AL) are both strong Truman administration critics and they are maneuvering for a full investigation into Truman’s loyalty program.
 Wherry’s report on behalf of the Republican members of an appropriations subcommittee investigating the issue says: “Only the most naive could believe that the Communists fifth column in the United States would neglect to propagate and use homosexuals to gain their treacherous ends.”
 Lister’s companion report on behalf of committee Democrats says: “It is accepted and agreed that persons who are homosexuals are bad security risks and should not be in sensitive positions or in any positions in the government where they might in any way aid or abet or be a party to subversive activity.”
 Sen. Homer S. Ferguson (R-MI) says, that the evidence is so shocking it demands immediate action.

 As promised a week ago